Skip to main content

 Biography

-Giulia specialises in the international history and politics of modern East Asia, with a focus on Japan and its relations with Southeast Asia.
-She recently completed her PhD at the University of Cambridge, where she was an AHRC and Cambridge Trust scholar.
+Giulia specialises in the international history and politics of modern East Asia, with a focus on Japan.
+She joined CGS in September 2023, after completing her PhD at the University of Cambridge, where she was an AHRC and Cambridge Trust scholar.
 Her doctoral dissertation, titled ‘Presidential, Post-Imperial and Personal: Envoy Diplomacy in Japan, 1960s-1980s’ investigated the role of special envoys and executive agents in early postwar Japanese diplomacy, drawing from multi-archival research in Japan, the UK, the US, and South Korea.
+She is currently revising it into a monograph.

-During her PhD, she was awarded an AHRC IPS Fellowship at the John W. Kluge Center at the Library of Congress in Washington DC; a Japan Foundation Doctoral Fellowship at the University of Tokyo; and a Korea Foundation Fellowship at Sogang University in Seoul.
-She has been a member of the 2021-22 cohort of the Wilson Center’s Cold War Archives Research (CWAR) Institute Fellowship, and of the 2020-21 cohort of the Korea-Europe Next Generation Policy Expert Network.
-Giulia holds a bachelor’s degree in international relations from the University of Bologna; a double MSc in International Affairs from Peking University and the London School of Economics; and a MSc in Modern Japanese Studies from the University of Oxford.
+Giulia previously held research fellowships at the John W. Kluge Center at the Library of Congress in Washington DC; the University of Tokyo; and Sogang University in Seoul.
+She was also a member of the 2021-22 cohort of the Wilson Center’s Cold War Archives Research (CWAR) Institute Fellowship, and of the 2020-21 cohort of the Korea-Europe Next Generation Policy Expert Network.
+She holds a bachelor’s degree in international relations from the University of Bologna; a double MSc in International Affairs from Peking University and the London School of Economics; and a MSc in Modern Japanese Studies from the University of Oxford.
 Her research has been published in Cold War History, Nations and Nationalism, and The Journal of Burma Studies.

 Research Interests